cnguyen-uk/An-Introduction-to-VBA/README.md

 ### Deactivating Events

-It is possible that an event subroutine actually causes another event which triggers another event subroutine.
+It is possible that an event subroutine actually causes an event which triggers another event subroutine.
 It is easy to see that an undesirable infinite loop is a possibility.

 The `Application.EnableEvents` property can be used to execute code without firing any events.